saxtouri/svs/doc/usage.rst

 #####

 The InAcademia service uses the `OpenID Connect standard`_ to provide validation of an end-users affiliation with an academic institution.
-In this protocol, the InAcademia service acts as an `OpenID Connect provider` (OP) and to validate an affiliation your service acts as a `Relying party` (RP).
+In this protocol the InAcademia service acts as an `OpenID Connect provider` (OP), and to validate an affiliation your service acts as a `Relying party` (RP).

 In :ref:`transaction_flow` the protocol flow and the messages exchanged in one transaction are described.
 All supported